Sphinx nessus Drury, 1773, Illust. nat. Hist. exot. Insects 2: index [91]. Type locality: [India, Tamil Nadu,] Madras [Chennai].

 Tongue-sheath projecting 5mm in front of head, the projection semicircular in side-view, ridged along its edge.
 Antenna shorter than fore leg, which reaches to between one-third and one-half distance to tip of wing-case, mid-leg to between one-half and two-thirds.
 Surface dull and smooth.
 Spiracle of 2 a narrow slit, the hind margin of 2 slightly curved-emarginate and the edge raised in front of it, a transversely oblong lobe, its surface slightly tilted upwards frontad, behind it; remaining spiracles oval, central slit with raised edges.
 Cremaster large, triangular, ending in a Y-shaped bifid shaft, or in two shafts close together and parallel with each other, each shaft bent outwards near its tip; upper surface convex, lower surface slightly hollowed, the basal half with a narrow mesial channel, distal half with a double mesial ridge, the whole longitudinally rugose (Bell & Scott, 1937).

 Larval hostplants.
-Many from many genera and families, including Amaranthus, Barringtonia, Discorea, Amorphophallus, Impatiens, Citrullus, Arathis, Boerhavia, Knoxia, Morinda, Oldenlandia, Pongamia, Spermacoce, Glossostigma and Camellia.
+Many from many genera and families, including Amaranthus, Barringtonia, Dioscorea, Amorphophallus, Impatiens, Citrullus, Arathis, Boerhavia, Knoxia, Morinda, Oldenlandia, Pongamia, Spermacoce, Glossostigma and Camellia.

-Taiwan: Hualien Hsien (Taroko National Park); Kaohsiung Hsien (Shanping, 640m); Taipei Hsien (Fushan); Pingtung Hsien (Kenting).
+Taiwan: Hualien Hsien (Taroko National Park); Kaohsiung Hsien (Shanping, 640m); Taipei Hsien (Fushan; Neihu); Pingtung Hsien (Kenting); Orchid Island/Botel Tobago.

-South Korea: South Cholla Prov.
-(Yeon-do; Yeocheon); South Kyongsang Prov.
-(Goseong; Namhae); Cheju Prov.
-(Chuja-do; Seoguipo; Cheju-do; Topyung; Gonipdong; Hare-ri).
+South Korea: South Cholla Province (Yeon-do; Yeocheon); South Kyongsang Province (Goseong; Namhae); Cheju Province (Chuja-do; Seoguipo; Cheju-do; Topyung; Gonipdong; Hare-ri).

 Japan: Honshu (Tokyo; Tokei-ji; Yokohama; Gifu; Kugenuma; Nashimoto; Fujisawa; Gozaishodake); Shikoku; Kyushu (Naze; Nishinakama); Tsushima; Tanegashima; Ryukyu Archipelago (Amamioshima; Kikaigashima; Okinawa; Tokunoshima).